-Catastrophic Aid
+Threshold Aid

-Catastrophic Aid nearly doubled in FY22 due to increased appropriations, which are funded at the state level by a reduction in special education funding at the local level.
-These revenues are inconsistent year-to-year and we are not projecting any growth over the remainder of the forecast.
+Threshold Aid (formerly Catastrophic Aid) nearly doubled in FY22 due to increased appropriations, which are funded at the state level by a reduction in special education funding at the local level.
+These revenues are inconsistent year-to-year, and we are not projecting any growth over the remainder of the forecast.